pwall567/json-kotlin-test/README.md

 ### Custom Deserialization

-The this library looks only at the input JSON, and does not take into account any custom deserializations that may be applied to the JSON when it is used in other situations.
+This library looks only at the input JSON, and does not take into account any custom deserializations that may be applied to the JSON when it is used in other situations.
 Custom name annotations, and even the conversion of dates from strings to `LocalDate` (for example) are not applied.